Apache ActiveMQ Artemis core is designed simply as set of Plain Old Java Objects (POJOs) - we hope you like its clean-cut design.

 Using a high performance journal allows outrageous persistence message performance, something not achievable when using a relational database for persistence (although JDBC is still an option if necessary).

 Apache ActiveMQ Artemis clients, potentially on different physical machines, interact with the Apache ActiveMQ Artemis broker.
-Apache ActiveMQ Artemis currently ships two API implementations for messaging at the client side:
+Apache ActiveMQ Artemis currently ships three API implementations for messaging at the client side:

 Core client API.
 This is a simple intuitive Java API that is aligned with the Artemis internal Core.
 Allowing more control of broker objects (e.g direct creation of addresses and queues).
 The Core API also offers a full set of messaging functionality without some of the complexities of JMS.